raphipod/TruckersMP-Linux/README.md

 Two automation shell scripts for ETS2 & ATS that work with truckersmp-cli

+The release version number is always bound to the one used in [truckersmp-cli](https://github.com/lhark/truckersmp-cli).

 ## How to use?

 1. Download ETS2/ATS in Linux native Steam client with Proton (not the native Linux version!!)